nginxinc/nginx-wiki/source/modules/echo.rst

 Compatibility
 -------------
-The following versions of Nginx should work with this module:
+The following versions of NGINX should work with this module:

 * **1.7.x**                       (last tested: 1.7.7)
 * **1.6.x**